jacquestkirk/CarND_VehicleDetectionAndTracking/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+Training is done using the Trainer class in [Trainer.py](https://github.com/jacquestkirk/CarND_VehicleDetectionAndTracking/blob/master/Trainer.py).

 I used glob to pull all the car and not-car data from the training set using my Trainer.buildTrainingSet() function.

 The training itsself happens in Trainer.train.
 I extracted all the features (described in question 2) from the image using FeatureExtractor.findAllFeatures().
 These features were compiled into two large matrices: Trainer.carFeatures and Trainer.notCarFeatures.
 These are stacked, scaled, and split into training and validation sets.
 I fit the data using sklearn's LinearSVC function().
 Then I checked the accuracy of the validation set to make sure the my fit worked well.